Born: August 06, 1970

 His film Signs (2002) starring Mel Gibson was a box office hit, grossing $228 million at the domestic box office.
 Though The Village didn't do quite as well (it grossed over $114 million), it was a finely crafted suspense film in the same vein as The Sixth Sense.
 For his work on the film, he received an Empire Award Best Director nomination.
 Lady in the Water was not as well received and did not turn a profit.
 His next film, The Happening, was largely unnoticed except by the Razzie awards, which nominated it for Worst Picture, Worst Director, Worst Screenplay and Worst Actor (Mark Wahlberg).

-But whether he likes it or not, medicine will always be a part of his life.
-Besides his parents, ten other family members are in medicine, including his wife, with whom he has two children.
+Whether Shyamalan likes it or not, medicine will always be a part of his life.
+Besides his parents, 10 other family members are in medicine, including his wife, with whom he has two children.